Alignment-Sensitive Minimax Rates for Spectral Algorithms with Learned Kernels: Measuring Alignment via ESD

 Intuitively, $\bm{\lambda}^{(1)}$ aligns better with $\bm{\theta}^*$ than $\bm{\lambda}^{(2)}$.
 However, a quantitative analysis is not straightforward without using the notion of ESD.

-First, we note that the effective dimensions \citep{zhang2005} is the same for both spectra because they share the same sets of eigenvalues.
+First, we note that the effective dimension \citep{zhang2005} is the same for both spectra because they share the same set of eigenvalues.
 Similarly, the covariance-splitting index $k^*$ \citep{bartlett2020_BenignOverfitting} is the same for both spectra.
 Thus, these signal-agnostic complexity measures do not distinguish signal-spectrum alignment between the two spectra.

 Next, we consider the ESD and the span profile.
-Rigorously, we can show for any $\tau$,
+Rigorously, we can show that for any $\tau$,